-In recent years, streamed television content has become an exciting opportunity for digital campaigns.
-As you integrate streaming TV into your digital strategy, it’s important to understand how this type of content fits into the digital media landscape.
-A good starting place is to understand the differences between over-the-top (OTT) and connected TV (CTV).
+Streamed television content is an exciting opportunity for marketers to improve their digital campaigns.
+As you integrate streaming TV into your digital strategy, it’s important to understand how this type of content fits into the overall digital media landscape.
+Understanding CTV vs. OTT (connected TV vs. over-the-top) is a good start.

 These two terms are sometimes used interchangeably or confused with each other.
-This is likely because they do refer to related aspects of digital advertising for television.
-OTT and CTV work in tandem to deliver ads on a connected TV device.
-Understanding the differences between the two will help you to speak confidently about CTV advertising and choose a DSP that offers the functionality you need.
-And, it will enable you to expand your agency offerings and create digital campaigns that reach their full potential.
+This is likely because they refer to related aspects of digital advertising for television.
+Both channels work in tandem to deliver ads on a connected TV device.

-OTT is the term that describes the delivery of TV content through the internet and over the standard, closed TV system.
-Viewers don’t need to subscribe to a traditional cable or satellite provider to be able to watch television content via OTT.
-This means that OTT programming includes all content that is streamed over the internet.
+OTT is the term that describes the delivery of TV content through the internet instead of the standard, closed TV system.
+Viewers don’t need to subscribe to a traditional cable or satellite provider to be able to watch television content via OTT since OTT programming includes all content streamed over the internet.

-OTT video content is delivered in a streaming or video on demand (VOD) format.
+OTT is delivered via a streaming or video on demand (VOD) format.
 Some popular OTT services include Netflix, Hulu, Crave, and Amazon Prime.
-Lots of well known entertainment conglomerates are now launching their own OTT services.
-For example, Disney’s OTT service called Disney+ launched in 2019, and in 2020 NBC Universal launched their OTT service called Peacock.
+Lots of well-known entertainment conglomerates are noticing the latest trend toward streaming and are beginning to launch their own OTT services.
+Disney’s OTT service called Disney+ launched in 2019.
+And, not far behind, NBC Universal launched its own OTT service–Peacock–in 2020.

 What is Connected TV (CTV)

-CTV is the term describing any type of TV that is capable of streaming digital video.
-This includes Smart TVs as well as TVs that use a device to facilitate the delivery of streaming video.
-Internet connected devices like Roku or Chromecast and gaming consoles like Xbox and Nintendo Switch all enable a TV to stream digital video—making it a connected TV.
-The key to understanding CTV’s role in OTT content is to understand that today, lots of OTT content is viewed via CTV.
+Internet-connected devices like Roku or Chromecast, and gaming consoles like Xbox and Nintendo Switch, all enable a TV to stream digital video—making it a connected TV.
+While this may seem a little confusing, the main concept to understand when comparing CTV vs. OTT content is that OTT content is viewed via CTV.

 The Differences Between CTV and OTT